 Academic Program Review

-Trinity Western University seeks to prepare students for lives of significance and meaning.
+Trinity Western University Seeks to Prepare Students for Lives of Significance and Meaning

-Through integrating faith and learning within a supportive Christian community, Trinity Western is advancing innovative ways to deliver education that prepares graduates with the knowledge, character, and creativity to make a lasting impact in the world.
+Through integrating faith and learning within a supportive Christian community, Trinity Western University (TWU) is advancing innovative ways to deliver education that prepares graduates with the knowledge, character, and creativity to make a lasting impact in the world.

 It is in this spirit that TWU continually reviews its curricular, co-curricular, and non-curricular programs and offerings.
 We regularly assess the academic quality, student demand, and financial health of all our programs.